 Japan and Taiwan are known for their beautiful forests of camphor trees.
 This tree is the official city tree of Hiroshima.
-Camphor trees also grow in the wild in China; when camphor was introduced to Florida during the late 19th century, it was already being cultivated a large groves in China.
+Camphor trees also grow in the wild in China; when camphor was introduced to Florida during the late 19th century, it was already being cultivated in large groves in China.

 Camphor grew in popularity for its benefits.
-Because camphor grows best in climates that are warm, tropical and subtropical, the trees expanded to countries like India, Egypt, Sri Lanka, and South Africa.
+Because camphor grows best in climates that are warm, tropical, and subtropical, the trees expanded to countries like India, Egypt, Sri Lanka, and South Africa.
 The essential oil was obtained from the bark and woody parts of trees that were at least 50 years old.

 1Increases Growth Of Hair